Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Horror movies have given an entirely new context to the traditional clown.
-The men and women who choose these jesters on their skin are definitely not mainstream in the tattoo world.
-Clowns hold a special symbolic value to those who bear them as art. happy, sad, menacing, wicked, or evil, clown tattoos always leave an impression.
+The men and women who choose to ink these jesters onto their skin are definitely not mainstream in the tattoo world.
+Clowns hold a special symbolic value to those who bear them as art.
+Happy, sad, menacing, wicked, or evil clown tattoos always leave an impression.
 Learn about the meaning behind this intriguing tattoo, and discover creative ideas for your own unique design.

-There are several different meanings that can be associated with these tattoos.
-Each meaning depends on which variation you are getting tattooed.
-Remember, though, in the end, your tattoo symbolizes what you want it to.
-Having said that, below are the meanings behind each clown tattoo design.
+Several different meanings can be associated with these tattoos.
+Meanings may depend on which variation is tattooed.
+Remember, though, that in the end, your tattoo symbolizes what you want it to.
+That being said, below are some meanings commonly associated with each type of clown tattoo.

-- Happy Clown: Happiness, Laughter, Joy, Playful, Prankster
+- Happy Clown: Happiness, Laughter, Joy, Playfulness, Prankster

 - Gangsta Clown: Life on the Streets, Criminal, Money, Structure